simon987/Much-Assembly-Required-Frontend/README.md

 $ # if '\. database.sql' failed you were not in the right directory. make sure you are in the repo root directory
 $ # before running these commands
 ```

-Make sure to change the configuration in /include/config.php.
-> Tough if you used the snippet above there is nothing to change (except the title if you want)
+Running instructions:
+1. Start Apache and MySQL.
+2. Start the backend (see [here](https://github.com/simon987/Much-Assembly-Required) for further details).
 3. Run the frontend from localhost.
 When using XAMPP, for example, you can place the frontend files in the ```xampp/htdocs/MAR``` folder,
-and you can run the frontend by typing ```localhost/MAR``` in your web browser.
+and you can run the frontend by typing ```http://localhost/MAR``` in your web browser.

-More information about the game [here.](https://github.com/simon987/Much-Assembly-Required)
+If you didn't use the MySQL snippet above to configure your database, you may need to change the configuration in /include/config.php.

 HTML template by ajlkn
 Pixel art for the 'Factory' sprite by harveydentmd